-All businesses embark on an individual journey which are all unique in their own way.
-This is partly what makes working with start-ups and high-growth businesses so exciting; you can be apart of something entirely new and potentially industry-disrupting.
-However, when putting together and using mass databases of these young companies and their activity, we need to find ways to classify different stages of these varied growth trajectories, allowing us to generate insight across different industries.
+All businesses grow and progress differently.
+This is partly what makes working with start-ups and high-growth businesses so exciting; you can be apart of something new and industry-disrupting.
+However, when putting together and using mass databases on these young companies and their activity, we need to find ways to classify different stages of these varied growth trajectories, allowing us to generate insight across different industries.
 A cross-sectoral classification system allows us to conduct better analyses and reliably identify areas of potential or sectors that are underfunded.

 Investors, the press and companies often call funding rounds one of “Series A”, “B”, “C”, etc. (mainly in the US) or “First Round”, “Second Round”, etc. (mainly in the UK).
 It’s almost second nature to think of rounds in this way.
 Despite their wide use, there are recurring issues with these labels, caused largely by the inconsistency of their use.
 Definitions of ‘series’ and ’rounds’ can vary by company, by country or investors.
 For example, a pharma company may be still timidly making strides when it gets a ‘Series C’, whereas a software company may be in full “take-over-the-world” mode.